badsyntax/handlebars-form-helpers/README.md

 {{/field_errors}}`
 ```

 By default the helpers are registered without a namespace.
-This gives you nice and friendly helper names.
+This gives you short and friendly helper names.
 If you need to
 change the helpers namespace (because helper names are conflicting with template data vars), then you can use
 the `namespace()` public API method to set a custom namespace, before registering the helpers, for example: